octue/octue-sdk-python/docs/source/cloud_storage_advanced_usage.rst

 provide them:

-1. Provide no credentials to the storage client (which by default uses Octue-managed credentials from the environment) while providing an environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` containing either the path to or contents of a service account JSON file.
+1. Provide no credentials to the storage client (which by default uses Octue-managed credentials from the environment) while providing an environment variable ``GOOGLE_APPLICATION_CREDENTIALS`` containing the path to a service account JSON file.

 2. Advanced users of Google Cloud may choose to provide an instance of ``google.auth.credentials.Credentials`` as the credentials parameter of the storage client, opening up a more diverse array of credential possibilities.